 Graduate student travel support from the PRTM department may be allocated, depending on the availability of funds, at \$200 per person on a first-come first-served basis (1 per person per academic year, with approximately half of available funds used for each semester).
 This support will help graduate students travel to academic conferences.
 Students will have to make a formal, accepted presentation (i.e., poster or oral presentation) to receive the funding.
 Students who just attend trainings or conferences will not be eligible to receive departmental funds.
-To request funding please send a copy of your presentation's acceptance to the graduate coordinator-Marieke Van Puymbroeck at mvp@clemson.edu.
+To request funding please send a copy of your presentation's acceptance to the graduate coordinator.
 You will be notified by email if your request has been approved.